mongodb-partners/Stream_Data_into_MongoDB_AWS_Glue/Readme.md

     aws cloudformation activate-type --region us-east-1 --public-type-arn "<arn for the public extension noted down in the previous step>" --execution-role-arn "<arn of the role created in step a>"

 c.
 Login to the MongoDB console and note down the organization ID.
 Ensure the Organization ID is updated in the global_args.py

 <img width="1159" alt="image" src="https://github.com/mongodb-partners/Stream_Data_into_MongoDB_AWS_Glue/assets/101570105/f1f5c45d-557b-4c5b-8035-b4472723ddfc">

 d. create an [API Key](https://www.mongodb.com/docs/atlas/configure-api-access/#create-an-api-key-in-an-organization) in an organization with Organization Owner and Organization Project Creation access.
 Note down API credentials

 <img width="762" alt="image" src="https://github.com/mongodb-partners/Stream_Data_into_MongoDB_AWS_Glue/assets/101570105/93f2a8f7-909d-44ed-a8ea-da037c42b8a6">

-Restrict the access to the API , with the API Access list.
+Restrict the access to the Organization API, with the API Access list.
 We provided an open access 0.0.0.0/1 for demo purposes only.
 We **STRONGLY DISCOURAGE** to use this in any production or equivalent environment.

 e.
 A profile should be created in the AWS Secrets Manager, containing the MongoDB Atlas Programmatic API Key.

 Use [this template](https://github.com/mongodb/mongodbatlas-cloudformation-resources/blob/master/examples/profile-secret.yaml) to create a [new CloudFormation stack](https://console.aws.amazon.com/cloudformation/home#/stacks/create) for the default profile that all resources will attempt to use unless a different override is specified.

 **Profile secret Stack:**

 ![AWS Glue Data Integration: Streaming ETL with AWS Glue](kinesis-glue-aws-cdk/images/profile_secret_mongodb_API.png)